-HubSpot's Sources Report helps you measure the success of your marketing campaigns over time and find areas for further optimization.
-It shows you where your traffic is coming from, as well as the original source of your leads and customers.
-As you optimize webpages and blog entries for long-tail keywords, you will start to see an increase in Organic Traffic, or non-paid visits from recognized search engines like Google, Bing, Yahoo, etc.
+Your sources report helps you measure the success of your marketing campaigns over time and find areas for further optimization.
+It shows you where your traffic is coming from as well as the original source of your leads and customers.
+As you optimize your pages and blog posts, you will start to see an increase in organic traffic, or non-paid visits from recognized search engines like Google, Bing, Yahoo, etc.

-Below the graph, you will see a chart displaying the different sources that your traffic is coming from.
-Click on Organic Search.
+- Below the graph, you'll see a chart displaying the different sources that your traffic is coming from.
+Click Organic search.